gvSIGAssociation/gvnix/readme.md

   * td-module.adoc: Technical design
   * ug-module.adoc: User guide

-* gvNIX work guides are placed at _src/site/docbook/_ in docbook format and Spanish (deprecated):

-  * reference: Working guide about projects development with gvNIX.
-  * developer: Working guide about gvNIX project development.

 * gvNIX work guides are placed at _/deployment-support_ in AsciiDoc format and Spanish:

   * reference: Working guide about projects development with gvNIX.